 Moral of the story….avoid harnesses for your chinchilla.

-Compared to other pets you could choose to adopt, they have individual needs, and some things are just not advised or possible with chinchillas like you may experience with another pet.
+Compared to other pets you could choose to adopt, they have specific needs.
+Some things that are normal with other pets are just not advised, or even possible, with chinchillas.

-What other insight can you provide the readers about using a harness for a chinchilla?
+What other insight can you provide other readers about using a harness for a chinchilla?